jreisinger/docs/blog/gosec/2023-09-27-go-for-cybersecurity-tools.md

 After getting a basic idea of what TLS is in the [previous post](https://jreisinger.blogspot.com/2023/09/go-for-cybersecurity-learning.html), let's write a tool the will help us finding out the TLS version of a server.
 The first idea might be to range over the arguments that should be TCP addresses.
 For each address we'll get and print the TLS version.

+NOTE: You can read the this post also on [github](https://github.com/jreisinger/docs/blob/master/blog/gosec/2023-09-27-go-for-cybersecurity-tools.md).

 We might start with a pseudo-code like:

 ```